OKR vs KPI: Understanding The Key Differences

 OKR Features:

-• Qualitative, aspirational objectives
+• Qualitative, aspirational objectives.

-• Quantitative, measurable key results
+• Quantitative, measurable vital results.

-• Time-bound (e.g. quarterly)
+• Time-bound (e.g., quarterly).

-• Ambitious stretch goals
+• Ambitious stretch goals.

-• Transparent to entire organization
+• Transparent to the entire organization.

 KPI Features:

-• Quantitative metrics tied to objectives
+• Quantitative metrics tied to objectives.

-• Measurable and easy to monitor
+• Measurable and easy to monitor.

-• Focus on past performance
+• Focus on past performance.

-• Tracks progress towards goals
+• Tracks progress towards goals.

-• Specific targets to reach
+• Specific targets to reach.

 10 Differences Between OKR and KPI

-6. Adaptability – OKR fluid, updated frequently, KPIs locked for set periods
+6. Adaptability – OKR fluid, updated frequently, KPIs locked for set periods.

-8. Accountability – OKR team-based accountability, KPIs individual accountability
+8. Accountability – OKR team-based accountability, KPIs individual accountability.

-10. Reward – OKR not directly rewarded, KPI achievement may be rewarded
+10. Reward – OKR not directly rewarded, KPI achievement may be rewarded.

 Opportunities and Challenges